Power Rankings: Which AL power is No. 1 this week?

 Week 11 ranking: 1

 Has anyone had a quieter season while hitting .345 than Jose Altuve?
-The reigning MVP leads MLB in batting average this season.
+The reigning MVP leads MLB in batting average.
 He got his first day off of the season on Tuesday and followed that up with a two-homer game Wednesday, the third multihomer game of his career.
 His second home run was the last of three straight by the Astros, the first time they had gone back-to-back-to-back in a game in more than 10 seasons. -- Jacob Nitzberg, ESPN Stats & Information

 2. New York Yankees